jwd-ali/Drag3DRotateCard/README.md

 ### Manually

-If you prefer not to use a dependency manager, you can integrate RingPieChart into your project manually.
+If you prefer not to use a dependency manager, you can integrate Drag3DRotateCard into your project manually.

 - Add sources into your project:
   - Drag `Rotate3DImageView.swift`

   ## Usage

-> If you are using any dependency manager (pods , carthage , package manager)to integrate RingPieChart.
-Import RingPieChart first:
+> If you are using any dependency manager (pods , carthage , package manager)to integrate Drag3DRotateCard.
+Import Drag3DRotateCard first:
 > ```swift
 > import Drag3DRotateCard
 > ```

 > And for Manuall install you dont need to import anything

+You need to simply initiate imageView with two images like this
+> ```swift
+ private var cardImage: Rotate3DImageView! = {
+        let imageView = Rotate3DImageView(frontImage: "frontCard", backImage: "backCard") return imageView
+    }()
+ > ```

+ For better understanding framework inncludes example project as well